JulianMendoza/JumpIN/README.md

 ## Showcase

-**Not all gifs were attached with this submission due to cuLearn file size limitations.
-Other gifs can be viewed on github**

 **Solver**

 | <img src="gifs/solvetest3.gif" height="50%" width="100%" title="Solver being used" alt="gif of game solver being used">  | <img src="gifs/solveLevel2.gif" height="50%" width="100%" title="Solver being used with no solution" alt="gif of solver being used on another level"> |